MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### 4 Configure limited access to the blob storage
+### Task 3: Configure limited access to the blob storage

 1. On the **Generate SAS** tab of the **licenses/LICENSE** blade, specify the following settings (leave others with their default values):